 9. Sleep solo to keep your cool

 If you find yourself tossing and turning all night long and your other half is emanating enough heat to boil a kettle, consider separate rooms for the duration of the heatwave.

-"Not only are partners more likely to disturb you in the night, the extra body heat can make it even harder to get to sleep in the summer months," says Neil Robinson, Chief Sleep Officer at Sealy UK.
+"Not only are partners more likely to disturb you in the night, but the extra body heat can also make it even harder to get to sleep in the summer months," says Neil Robinson, Chief Sleep Officer at Sealy UK.
 "Sleeping in separate beds also means that you’re able to stretch out, rather than curl up, which helps body heat to escape."

 You Might Also Like